Cape Coast: Sport

-The city is home to the Cape Coast Sports Stadium, a multi-purpose stadium which is currently home to the Cape Coast Ebusua Dwarfs.
+The city is home to the Cape Coast Sports Stadium, a multi-purpose stadium that is currently home to the Cape Coast Ebusua Dwarfs.
 Construction of the stadium began in 2012 and officially opened on 3 May 2016.
 It was financed and designed by China.

-The Ebusua Dwarfs, a professional football club based in Cape Coast with a current squad of 30 players, currently competes in the Ghana Premier League.
+The Ebusua Dwarfs, a professional football club based in Cape Coast with a current squad of 30 players, competes in the Ghana Premier League.

 The city is also home to the Venomous Vipers, a professional football club.
 The current Board Chairman of the team is Kweku Ackah-Yensu, who took office in 2022.
 They play against the Ebusua Dwarfs.